 I want you to rewrite or modify your plugin just for me ?

 I always appreciate user input, but to rewrite or modify this plugin is not easy to do without breaking compatibility for all other users.
 You need to also keep in mind this extension is free.
 I do not make money from this module in any way.
 I did it for free to share with the community of Piwik users.
 If a request makes sense for the community (i.e to enable new Piwik functionality) I will work on it for free.
 However, in order to completely rewrite or modify a plugin for custom tastes takes time.
-I do not have an interest in doing this kind of work for free.
-If you are willing to pay for changes or modifications, you may use the contact form and provide more details on the project.
-I can then work up a quote and timeline for changes.
-If you do not wish to pay, you are free to modify the plugin as you see fit.
+I do not have an interest in doing this kind of work at this time.
+You are free to modify the plugin as you see fit.
 It was released open source and the code is published on Github.

 Can you add “X” feature, it would be cool?

 I am not making any changes to the plugin at this time except bug fixes.
 I have frozen development due to time restriction and the fact Magento 2 is the future.

 No. This requires a rewrite of the plugin and lots of testing.
 I need to find time to do it and unfortunately I don’t have time.